magnuhag/Projects/NeuralNetwork/README.md

 $$

 -A bunch of other minor -- and just slightly less significant than the aforementioned -- stuff that will take the backseat for quite a while longer

+-My tendancy to write sarcastic READMEs.
+I will try to work on this.